rajdeeprath/red5-development-series/code-examples/server-side/red5-sharedobject-examples/sharedobject-listener-demo/Readme.md

 ---

-This example demonstrates how to create a SharedObject on server side and then observe it using a [SharedObject listener](#http://red5.org/javadoc/red5-server-common/org/red5/server/api/so/ISharedObjectListener.html) for important evenst such as client connect, client disconnect, update, clear and close events.
+This example demonstrates how to create a SharedObject on server side and then observe it using a [SharedObject listener](#http://red5.org/javadoc/red5-server-common/org/red5/server/api/so/ISharedObjectListener.html) for important events such as client connect, client disconnect, update, clear and close events.

 ## Build & Deploy
 ---